JakBialy/Sports_betting_site/README.md

 Admin role is available in this project, Admin can remove users, look into history of their bets, wallet charges and can create new admins.

 Feel free to download and try!

+Now is in rebuilding - is going to be well tested by unit tests and re-written to use more abstraction and clean-up code